-It will be clear that we have achieved our goals by the reach the journalism has – illustrated by print circulation and online clicks – and, more importantly, the results its solution-oriented storytelling get in the communities.
-We would also track the aspiration and plans of the young people in our program from the start, to see how many planned to and do graduate from high school and attend college.
+We will measure our progress through reach both by print circulation, online clicks and social media sharing.
+We will evaluate the degree to which the solution-oriented storytelling precipitates action and change in the communities.
+We will also track the impact on the students themselves by assessing their plans for high school graduation and college as the outset, during and after their participation in the program.

-We are requesting $xxx,xxx for the project, which will be coordinated through Tuckson Health Connections to compensate the journalism departments of Howard University and Morgan State University to identify, host and help train our deserving high school candidates; to compensate Jayne O’Donnell for development of the curriculum, as well as her hands-on instruction and recruitment of high-profile experts in smartphone photo and video shooting and editing, policy and other legal research, and podcasting; and Tuckson Health Connections’ administrative assistant to conduct project management.
-Dr. Tuckson time is being donated to the project as an in-kind contribution.
+We are requesting $xxx,xxx for the project, which will be coordinated through Tuckson Health Connections to:

+Support the journalism departments of Howard University and Morgan State University to identify, host and help train our deserving high school candidates;

+To compensate Jayne O’Donnell for development of the curriculum, as well as her hands-on instruction and recruitment of high-profile experts in smartphone photo and video shooting and editing, policy and other legal research, and podcasting; and

+To cover the cost of Tuckson Health Connections’ administrative assistant to conduct project management.
+Dr. Tuckson’s time is being donated to the project as an in-kind contribution.